-“We have executed several studies together with universities and independent researchers.
+“We have executed several studies on plantations and water together with universities and independent researchers.
 According to these studies, while eucalyptus plantations can reduce the superficial water runoff in comparison to grasslands, they do not affect the ground water levels or their recharge.
 Diminished surface runoff reduces erosion and nutrients reaching water courses,” explains Methol.

 UPM manages around 250,000 hectares of land, of which roughly 60% is planted with eucalyptus.
 The rest of the land area consists of unplanted grassland, infrastructure and protected valuable sites such as native forests.
 On 60% of the total land area, eucalyptus cultivation is combined with cattle grazing.
 All UPM plantations are certified to both FSC© and PEFC™ forest standards.

 The plantations provide wood to UPM’s Fray Bentos pulp mill in south-western Uruguay.
 Currently UPM is planning to invest EUR 2 billion in a new mill to be located near the city of Paso de los Toros in the centre of the country.
 A final investment decision is expected to be taken in 2019.

 “We have established a solid raw material base that goes beyond our existing pulp production capacity in Fray Bentos,” Methol says.

 From seedlings to trees

 Forestry has created important employment and entrepreneur opportunities in rural areas.
 All planting and logistics operations are done by external contractors.
 In the case of harvesting, approximately one third is done by the company and two thirds by contractors.

 The forestry value chain employs some 3,000 people directly.
 Forestry involves a higher proportion of female workers than traditional agricultural activities as in the forest nurseries around 50% of the workers are women.